 Every year you must decide whether you will take the standard deduction on your income taxes or itemize your personal deductions.
 Obviously, you should itemize only if your total itemized deductions for the year are more than the applicable standard deduction.
-In 2013, the standard deduction for single taxpayers is $6,100 (up from $5,950 in 2012), and the deduction for married taxpayers filing jointly is $12,200 (up from $11,900 in 2012).
 If you don't have enough itemized deductions to itemize, you lose those deductions forever--you can't save them up and use them in a later year.
+Check the IRS website for the current standard deduction amounts.

 If you don’t have enough itemized deductions to itemize every year, consider bunching your itemized deductions.
 This means that you pile on your itemized deductions every other year, giving yourself the maximum itemized deduction for that year.
 You then take the standard deduction in the alternate years, when you have fewer itemized deductions.
 During the year you plan to itemize, do everything you can to make your itemized deductions exceed your standard deduction.
 Pay every bill that will result in an itemized deduction.

 You particularly want to bunch expenses for those itemized deductions that are subject to a threshold amount--that is, are not deductible until they exceed a specific percentage of your adjusted gross income (AGI).
-For example, medical expenses are not deductible until they exceed 10% of your AGI in 2013 (up from 7.5% in 2012).
+For example, medical expenses are not deductible until they exceed 10% of your AGI.
 Most miscellaneous itemized deductions--the charitable deduction and unreimbursed employee expense deduction--are subject to a 2% of AGI threshold.
 By bunching these deductions into a single year you don’t have to struggle to satisfy these threshold amounts.

 If you want to try to increase your itemized deductions to get above the standard deduction rate for the year, here are some ways to bring expenses into the current year.